formerly known as Didus Ineptus has been renamed Raphus Cuculatus

 The island of Mauritius is only 10 million years old and until the arrival of European settlers, there were no island predators to threaten the easy-going existence of the Dodo, a bird that had evolved from the African fruit-eating pigeons of the genus Treron.
 This benign, predator free paradise had allowed the Dodo to evolve into a pedestrian bird with tiny wings unable to rise even a few inches off the ground.
 The Dodo was no match for the cunning, domestic pets of Europe and within less than a 100 years after the first landing of van Neck and his band of adventurers, the Dodo was extinct -- the last egg devoured, no doubt, by an overstuffed rat whose ancestors had emigrated from the sewers of Amsterdam with the original Dutch colonists.

-The popular image of fat and stupid creature comes from the celebrated painting of the Dodo by Jan Savery (15891654).
+The popular image of a fat and stupid creature is perhaps not a fair one but it comes from the celebrated painting of the Dodo by Jan Savery (15891654).
 On his visits to the Oxford University Museum, Lewis Carroll was inspired by this image and the only remaining Dodo skull and claw (both are still on display there), to create his own fictional version for Alice's Adventures in Wonderland:-

 When they had been running half an hour or so, the Dodo suddenly called out "The race is over, and they all crowded round it, panting, and asking But who has won?'